zeke/zeke.sikelianos.com/twenty-years-of-javascript.md

 To find it, let's go back to 1994 when I was 13 years old.

+## AOL

-My mom maintained the computer network at an engineering firm, where she had access to lots of old computers.
+My mother maintained the computer network at an engineering firm, where she had access to lots of old computers.
 After some persuasion, she pieced together a computer for me with Windows 3.1, a 50mHz 486 processor, 32 MB RAM, a 500 MB hard drive, and a 9600-baud modem.
 This was to be the first machine I used to connect to the World Wide Web.

-In the early ninties, America Online launched a massive marketing campaign, repeatedly sending 3.5-inch floppy disks to every address in America, each disk offering a precious few hours of free access to the Internet.
+Some time in the early ninties, America Online started sending 3.5-inch floppy disks to every address in America, each disk offering a precious few hours of free access to the Internet.
 Anyone with a phone number and a computer with a modem could install this software and access the Internet for free.

+The AOL software came bundled with Microsoft Internet Explorer 2.5.
+This is what it looked like:

+At this time there were only a handful of browsers:

-The World Wide Web was a toddler in 1994.
-Less than 10% of American
+The World Wide Web had only been around a few years at this time

+Internet Explorer 3

+## Netscape

+## Geocities

+## Flash

+## Firefox

+## Chrome

+## Node.js

+## npm

+## Browserify

 To help explain how and why npm came to be and just how important a role it plays in the development of today's world wibe web, I'm going to take you on a tour of the last twnenty years of my life.